 Ding!
 Experiment here.
 So I did a quick explanation of why, and then we got home and it wasn’t raining we did the experiment to see why.
 (I needed it to not be raining so I could gather dry versions of our supplies).

-Question: Why do we get puddles when it rains?
+Question: How do we get puddles when it rains?

 Theory: The ground gets too full of water, so it comes out on top of the ground as puddles.

-Supplies needed: clear glass jar (I used baby food jars), dirt, something to pour water with
+clear glass jar (I used baby food jars, but I linked to mason jars), dirt, and something to pour water with (I’m linking to a nice set of measuring cups)

 1. Pour dirt into the jar until it is about half full.
 Make observations about the dirt.